Skip to content

 The remove command only edits generated FEATHER-INIT blocks and removes generated Feather files it can identify.
 If you want to keep part of the setup:

-feather remove --keep-config
+feather remove path/to/my-game --keep-config

-feather remove --keep-runtime
+feather remove path/to/my-game --keep-runtime

-feather remove --keep-main
+feather remove path/to/my-game --keep-main

 Tip